 Histories of a customer’s previous searches help e-commerce websites determine and predict the most relevant products.
 For instance, Amazon searches return a list of the most relevant products related to your search.
 It utilizes an AI-powered product search technology.
 Its algorithms work by automatically learning to combine multiple relevant features through its catalog structured data.
 It learns from past search patterns and adapts according to the customers.

 9. Personal Recommendations

-In any e-commerce website, customers usually get personalized recommendations for products.
-This list is generated with the help of AI algorithms that learn the patter of customer searches.
+On any e-commerce website, customers usually get personalized recommendations for products.
+This list is generated with the help of AI algorithms that learn the pattern of customer searches.
 It also notes similar patterns from other customers and shows the option of “customers who bought this item also bought”.

 10. Fraud Protection